OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 }
 ```

-### Raspberry Pi Zero W and SSD1306
+### Raspberry Pi Zero W and SSD1306 (128x64)
+Several configuration have been tested (several boards, several screens), also see [here](https://github.com/OlivierLD/small-boards/tree/master/ESP8266.Huzzah/TCPWatch).
-For now (March 2019), this is my favorite configuration, the most versatile.
+For now (March 2019), considering the price, the flexibility, and the potential,  this is my favorite configuration, the most versatile.

 Breadboard wiring:

 ![Wiring](./img/ssd1306.128x64_bb.png)

 Wiring with:
 - [Adafruit Bonnet](https://www.adafruit.com/product/3203)